krisleech/wisper_next/README.md

 If you are interested in building an async adapter and releasing it as a gem please get in touch.

+#### Passing options

+If the value for an option being passed to subscriber is `true` then you can use a symbol instead to mean the same thing.

+So `WisperNext.subscriber(async: true)` and `WisperNext.subscriber(:async)` are
+the same.
+You can pass multiple symbols with any key/values at the end, e.g. `WisperNext.subscriber(:async, :prefix, strict: false)`.

 ## Development

 ## Contributing